CSV Import FAQ

 Can I use the Import Assistant to import pricing data for items?

-The Import Assistant supports the import of items' pricing data, including multiple price levels, quantity-based pricing, quantity pricing schedules, and multiple currencies.
-Import of item pricing data can occur only when one or more of the following related features are enabled: Multiple Prices, Quantity Pricing, and Multiple Currencies.
+The Import Assistant lets you import item pricing data, including multiple price levels, quantity-based pricing, quantity pricing schedules, and multiple currencies.
+You can only import pricing data if one or more of the following related features are enabled: Multiple Prices, Quantity Pricing, and Multiple Currencies.

-• Preferred column headers for item pricing CSV files vary, depending upon whether you plan to upload a single file or multiple files.
+Preferred column headers for item pricing CSV files vary, depending on whether you plan to upload a single file or multiple files.
 For more information, see Guidelines for CSV Import Files.

 For more information, see Guidelines for CSV Import Files.